National Parks

 Located along the stunning Atlantic coast near Bar Harbor, Acadia National Park might be one of the best national parks for fall color.
 After stopping by the Hulls Cove Visitors Center, board the Island Explorer to see Acadia National Park.

-Top spots along the route are Sand Beach, Thunder Hole and Jordan Pond.
-The carriage roads in Acadia offer excellent leaf peeping strolls along with a hike up Cadillac Mountain.
-Jordan Pond House remains open until the end of October for popovers and tea.
+The top spots along the route are Sand Beach, Thunder Hole and Jordan Pond.
+The carriage roads in Acadia offer excellent leaf-peeping strolls and a hike up Cadillac Mountain.
+Jordan Pond House remains open for popovers and tea until the end of October.
 Acadia is one of the Best National Parks for Fall Color.

-For visitors who want to explore by car, head over to the Schoodic Peninsula for a mini version of the Mount Desert Isle.
-It offers hiking trails along the Atlantic Ocean along to the highpoints of the park with fewer crowds.
+For visitors who want to explore by car, head over to the Schoodic Peninsula for a mini version of Mount Desert Isle.
+It offers hiking trails along the Atlantic Ocean to the park’s high points with fewer crowds.

 Acadia National Park is just south of Bar Harbor, Maine, and 275 miles northeast of Boston, Massachusetts.
-It is open year round but there are seasonal road closures November through March.
-Admission is $25 per car for a 7-day pass.
+It is open year-round, but there are seasonal road closures from November through March.
+Admission is $25 per car for a seven-day pass.

 Planning Guide to Acadia National Park